 Our Perfect Serve Collection is all about drinking well, staying classy and having a good time doing it.
-To celebrate this, we've asked four bars across the country to each spend one weekend with us for the next four months.
-They'll be taking over our Instagram from Thursday to Saturday, and showing us how it's done here in Australia.
+To celebrate this, we asked four bars across the country to talk to us about cocktails, inspiration, and what makes them unique.

 How did you become a bartender and how long have you been doing it?